 - butter - unsalted, chilled from the fridge

 - icing sugar - well sifted, to avoid lumps in the dough

 - a pinch of salt - it balances out the sweetness of the cookies

 - egg yolks - it makes the dough less spreadable in the oven

-- jam - any jam of your choice, I used homemade blackberry jam
+- jam - any jam of your choice, I used strawberry and rhubarb jam

 - vanilla extract - or any other extract

 - sift the flour, add the cold cubed butter, and use your fingertips to rub them together until they resemble breadcrumbs

 - add the baking powder, icing sugar, vanilla extract and eggs, and knead well to get a smooth dough that does not stick to the hands